wchristian/perl5_wiki/Perl7-FAQ.md

 ### How can I help?

 Right now we're early in planning.
-The details as we understand them can be [found here](The-Proposal-for-Perl-7).
+The details as we understand them are in [The Proposal for Perl 7](The-Proposal-for-Perl-7).
 What we know right now is that well behaved CPAN code should just work.

 If you are an author, take a look at your own code.
 You can see a report on your modules by updating this URL with your own PAUSE ID: https://cpants.cpanauthors.org/author/XSAWYERX